 - The first edition Ghostbusters RPG adventure module "Ghost Toasties" was about an ancient gem linking to the demon lord of sugar, Hagost, being given away as a prize at the bottom of the cereal box.

 - At one point in The Secret of Monkey Island, Guybrush finds a box of his favorite breakfast cereal.
-The prize at the bottom turns out to be necessary to making progress.
+The prize at the bottom turns out to be necessary to progress.

 - At the start of the SpongeBob SquarePants episode "Shanghaied", SpongeBob is shaking his cereal box to find the toy inside.
 Just then, a giant anchor crashes into his house, leading to the line: "Squidward!
-The sky had a baby in my cereal box!"
+The sky had a baby from my cereal box!"

 - Taz-Mania once had a bit where Taz went to insane lengths to get the prize from a box of cereal...which turned out to be one of those baking-powder propelled submarines.

 - In Family Guy, Jeremy Irons is adamant to point out there is no prize at the bottom of his cereal.

 - In "No Tradebacks!" in the fifth season of Caillou, Caillou gets a small toy shovel as a prize in a cereal box, but is upset because it's not the stickers that he wanted— ones like those that Rosie got when it was her turn to get the free prize.
-He trades it with a friend Jay for a set of the stickers and they agree to "no tradebacks," but then Caillou is upset that he traded it away when he sees that Jay attached it to his dump-truck, this being a feature of the shovel.
-He cajoles Jay so much that Jay finally agrees to a tradeback anyway, but when Caillou sees how upset Jay gets, he finally honours the original agreement.
+He trades it with his friend Jay for a set of the stickers and they agree to "no tradebacks," but then Caillou is upset that he traded it away when he sees that Jay attached it to his dump truck, this being a feature of the shovel.
+He cajoles Jay so much that Jay finally agrees to a tradeback anyway, but when Caillou sees how upset Jay gets, he finally honors the original agreement.